The recording tableaux in the quantum Littlewood-Richardson map, the orthogonal transpose symmetry map, and the computation of $\mathfrak{k}$-highest weight tableaux: Introduction

-Thereby, the recording tableaux in the algorithm defining the map $LR^{AII}$ give a new branching rule from $Gl_{2n}(\mathbb{C})$ to $S_pT_{2n}(\mathbb{C})$.
+Thereby, the algorithm defining the map $LR^{AII}$ gives a new branching rule for the pair $(Gl_{2n}(\mathbb{C}), Sp_{2n}(\mathbb{C})$.
 It is then demanding to have a complete combinatorial proof of this new branching rule.
 As suggested in \cite{watanabe} the bijections \eqref{lrII} and \eqref{record} might be proved in the realm of combinatorics.